Inspection outcome: Standards met

 Principle 3.
 Premises

-The pharmacy provides a suitable environment to deliver its services from.
-And its premises are clean, secure and appropriately maintained.
+The pharmacy provides an adequate and secure environment for people to receive healthcare.
+And its premises are clean and tidy.

 Principle 4.
 Services, including medicines management

 The pharmacy’s working practices are generally safe and effective.
 But some people who can’t climb stairs may have difficulty getting to the pharmacy.
 So, the pharmacy team helps these people find another place that provides the same service if it can’t.
 The pharmacy offers vaccinations and keeps records to show that it has given the right vaccine to the right person.
-It gets its medicines and vaccines from reputable sources and it stores them appropriately and securely.
-Its team members carry out the checks they need to.
-So, they can make sure the medicines and vaccines they supply are fit for purpose.
+It gets its medicines from reputable sources and it stores them appropriately and securely.
+Members of the pharmacy team carry out the checks they need to.
+So, they can make sure the pharmacy’s medicines are safe and fit for purpose.
 And they dispose of people’s waste medicines properly too.

 Principle 5.
 Equipment and facilities